anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Let me tell you the secret that has led me to my goal: my strength lies solely in my tenacity.
+Quote: Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success.

-By: Louis Pasteur
+By: Swami Vivekananda